huggingface/diffusers/examples/dreambooth/README_sd3.md

 * `report_to="wandb` will ensure the training runs are tracked on Weights and Biases.
 To use it, be sure to install `wandb` with `pip install wandb`.
 * `validation_prompt` and `validation_epochs` to allow the script to do a few validation inference runs.
 This allows us to qualitatively check if the training is progressing as expected.

+> [!NOTE]
+> If you want to train the T5 text encoder using long prompts, you can use the `--max_sequence_length` to set the token limit as high as 512.
+Take note that this will use more resources and make the training slower in some cases.

 > [!TIP]
 > You can pass `--use_8bit_adam` to reduce the memory requirements of training.
 Make sure to install `bitsandbytes` if you want to do so.